-In mid- January, I took my daughters and Mother-in-Law to experience Guajome Lake and Regional Park in Oceanside for a couple of hours.
-You see, we are always passing by the front entrance whenever we take Highway 76 to the coast.
+In mid-January, I took my daughters and Mother-in-Law to experience Guajome Lake and Regional Park in Oceanside for a couple of hours.
+We constantly pass the front entrance whenever we take Highway 76 to the coast.

 I have always been intrigued by what Guajome Lake looked like, so today was the day to find out!